Wojak27/multimodal_trian_attn/README.md

 The base NSVA dataset files should be downloaded as described in the original NSVA repository at this [link](https://github.com/jackwu502/NSVA/tree/main/SportsFormer/data).
 This includes the core video features, training/validation CSV files, and description JSON files.

 ### Complementary Files for Identity Features
-Additional data files required for player identity features (CLIP embeddings, player tokens, possession sequences, etc.) and pre-trained model weights are available at:
+Additional data files required for player identity features (CLIP embeddings, player tokens, possession sequences, etc.) are available at:

 **[PLACEHOLDER: https://github.com/your-username/NSVA-identity-data]**

-Download and place:
-- **Data files** in the `data/` directory
+Download and place the data files in the `data/` directory.
-- **Pre-trained model weights** in the `weight/` directory

 The complementary data package includes:
 - CLIP-based player embeddings
 - Ball possession sequence data
 - Updated description JSON files with identity annotations
-- Pre-trained model checkpoints for evaluation

 ## Running the Models